 Pharmacogenetics is used for prescribing the right drug for each person, thus avoiding unnecessary side effects, allowing dose adjustments if required and selecting the drug that is most effective for each person depending on their genetics.

 Pharmacogenetics is the key to the implementation of personalized medicine.

 The pharmacogenetics items are divided into “Metabolization” and “Response” for each drug.

-The genetic variants of “Response” are located at the target genes of the drug and allow us to know if that drug is going to be effective or not for each person, allowing teh doctors to decide if a change in the medication would be appropriate.
+The genetic variants of “Response” are present in the target genes of the drug and allow us to know if that drug is going to be effective or not for each person, allowing the doctors to decide if a change in the medication would be advisable.

-Pharmacogenetics is, without doubts, one of the most immediate and important benefits that arise from obtaining your results.
-Furthermore, the information provided is based on the recommendations made by the FDA, the EMA and other prestigious pharmacogenetics institutions, such as the CPIC (“Clinical Pharmacogenetics Implementation Consortium”)
+Pharmacogenetics is undoubtedly one of the most immediate and important benefits that arise from obtaining your results.
+Furthermore, the information provided is based on the recommendations made by the FDA, the EMA and other prestigious pharmacogenetics institutions, such as the CPIC (“Clinical Pharmacogenetics Implementation Consortium”).